palantir/bouncer/README.md

 Bouncer rebuilds your running infrastructure to make sure it matches the infrastructure you've defined in code.

-This tool inspects AWS [auto-scaling groups](https://aws.amazon.com/documentation/autoscaling/), and terminates, in a controlled fashion, any nodes whose launch configurations don't match the one currently configured on the ASG it was launched from.
+This tool inspects AWS [auto-scaling groups](https://aws.amazon.com/documentation/autoscaling/), and terminates, in a controlled fashion, any nodes whose launch templates or launch configurations don't match the one currently configured on the ASG it was launched from.
 It currently supports two termination methods, `serial` and `canary`; read more about them below.

 Although the examples for invoking this from code below are written in Terraform, and it's convenient to be executed from within a Terraform environment, there is nothing Terraform-specific about this tool whatsoever.